vibh1608/DS_Assignment1/README.md

 4. Write a Python program to find the volume of a sphere with diameter 12 cm.
 Formula: V=4/3 * π * r^3

+I have done all the 4 questions and screenshot of the output has been attached .